Bible Reading: Acts 5:26-29

 We must obey God rather than human authority.
 Acts 5:29

-Big question: Isn’t she supposed to obey her parents no matter what?
-Isn’t she shattering the fifth commandment, the one that says, “Honor your father and mother” (Exodus 20:12)?
+If Bekka refused to obey her dad, it might look like she was shattering the fifth commandment, the one that says “Honor your father and mother” (Exodus 20:12).
+She wasn’t.

-PRAY: Lord, help me love the people in my life completely-and love you supremely.
+PRAY: Lord, help us love the people in our life completely—and love you supremely.